Mood (psychology): Positive mood

 Positive mood has also been proven to show negative effects on cognition as well.
 According to the article, "Positive mood is associated with implicit use of distraction".
 "There is also evidence that individuals in positive moods show disrupted performance, at least when distracting information is present".
 The article states that other things in their peripheral views can easily distract people who are in good moods; an example of this would be if you were trying to study in the library (considering you are in a positive mood) you see people constantly walking around or making small noises.
 The study is basically stating that it would be harder for positive moods to focus on the task at hand.
 In particular, happy people may be more sensitive to the hedonic consequences of message processing than sad people.
-Thus, positive moods are predicted to lead to decreased processing only when thinking about the message is mood threatening.
+Thus, positive moods are predicted to lead to decreased processing only when thinking about the message threatens mood.
 In comparison, if message processing allows a person to maintain or enhance a pleasant state, then positive moods need not lead to lower levels of message scrutiny than negative moods.
-It is assumed that initial information regarding the source either confirms or disconfirms mood-congruent expectations.
+It is assumed that initial information regarding the source either confirms or opposes mood-congruent expectations.
 Specifically, a positive mood may lead to more positive expectations concerning source trustworthiness or likability than a negative mood.
-As a consequence, people in a positive mood should be more surprised when they encounter an untrustworthy or dislikable source rather than a trustworthy or likable source.
+As a consequence, people in a positive mood should be more surprised when they encounter an untrustworthy or disliked source rather than a trustworthy or liked source.